 What We Carry: I have the Canon 16-35mm f2.8 III Wide Angle and I love it.
-I can capture star scenes, tight spaces and landscapes with a breeze.
-It is a lens worth adding to your kit and I find myself using it a lot as a walk around lens.
-I also carry the Opteka 6.5mm f/3.5 HD Aspherical Fisheye Lens as a backup wide angle lens and to use on my spare crop sensor body.
+I can capture star scenes, tight spaces, and landscapes with a breeze.
+It is a lens worth adding to your kit and I find myself using it a lot like a walk around lens.
+I also carry the Opteka 6.5mm f/3.5 HD Aspherical Fisheye Lens as a backup wide-angle lens and to use on my spare crop sensor body.

 Lightweight Tri Pod

-Taken the time to travel into a remote area with no light pollution and wanting to capture the stars?
+Taken the time to travel into a remote area with no light pollution and want to capture the stars?
 Or perhaps find yourself in a city during a festival?

 There are several travel-designed tripods on the market right now that are made of lighter weight materials and compress to a reasonable size.
 A good tripod is one of the best camera accessories you can invest in to improve your photography.

 Why You Need It: If you don’t have one with you, forget about taking long exposures at night, capturing cities at night or taking star photos in the middle of nowhere.
 The tripod provides stability for your camera that nothing else can, allowing you to play with opening your shutter and capturing the things we see around us at night.